-1 The Show changed how cameramen communicate with the Director’s booth.
+1 The Show changed how camera operators communicate with the Director’s booth.

 The camerawork on the show was pretty formal and static.
 But it wasn’t supposed to be.
 In the historic shots above, we see the Marconi Mark IVs and the “Houston Fearless” crane-mounted Mark IV cameras getting such a close shot of Ringo that there are shadows on John’s face.
 The cameras were supposed to move under the direction of the studio director.
 But the noise from screaming fans was so loud the cameramen couldn’t hear directions from the studio console.
 This lead to cameramen headphones being redesigned.
 Cushioned earphones, instead of the simple plaster cups they wear here were introduced and soon become the industry norm.